databricks/spark-training/ampcamp/data-exploration-using-spark.md

        scala> enKeyValuePairs.reduceByKey(_+_, 1).collect
        ...
        res: Array[(java.lang.String, Int)] = Array((20090506,204190442), (20090507,202617618), (20090505,207698578))

+     The `collect` method at the end converts the result from an RDD to an array.
+     Note that when we don't specify a name for the result of a command (e.g. `val enTuples` above), a variable with name `res`<i>N</i> is automatically created.
    </div>
    <div data-lang="python" markdown="1">
        >>> enKeyValuePairs.reduceByKey(lambda x, y: x + y, 1).collect()
        ...
        [(u'20090506', 204190442), (u'20090507', 202617618), (u'20090505', 207698578)]

+     The `collect` method at the end converts the result from an RDD to an array.
    </div>
    </div>

-   The `collect` method at the end converts the result from an RDD to an array.
-   Note that when we don't specify a name for the result of a command (e.g. `val enTuples` above), a variable with name `res`<i>N</i> is automatically created.

    We can combine the previous three commands into one: